KrotosBenjamin/KrotosBenjamin.github.io/pages/research-program.md

 but are 20% more likely to experience a major mental health crisis.
 Furthermore, divergent responses to antipsychotics between AA and European ancestry (EA) have been linked to genetic differences.
-Understanding these genetic and/or regulatory differences between AA and EA in the human brain, is essential to the development of effective neurotherapeutics and potentially could decrease health disparities for neurological disorders.
+Understanding these genetic and regulatory differences between AA and EA in the human brain is essential to developing effective neurotherapeutics and could potentially decrease health disparities associated with neurological disorders.

 ![annri overview]({{site.url}}/assets/images/aanri_overview_v3.png)